pauldlynch/CardBook/README.md

 CardBook - MacOS X card index program

+#CardBook 0.3.1

+Patch fix to correct a problem with archive formats.
+The 'locked' flag was stored as a `BOOL` for most of its history, but one historical version stored as an `int`, without changing the archive version number.
+As this was using non-keyed archiving, it isn't possible to recover a failed load when the worong type is checked for.
+So I implemented a hidden preference, 'UseBOOLForLocked', which toggles when an unexpected type is found, and I present an alert asking to retry the file load.
+Sorry.

+Newer builds should be using `NSKeyedArchiver`, so the problem shouldn't arise.

 #CardBook 0.3 README

 This is 0.2 (for MacOS X 10.2) updated for Lion support and Xcode 4.5.